An HR Glossary for HR Terms

 Alternative dispute resolution (ADR) is a means of settling a dispute, conflict, or claim without courtroom litigation.
 Instead, the parties involved agree to use an ADR process such as mediation or arbitration.

 Alternative dispute resolution has gained broad acceptance by the public and the legal profession.
-In the United States, anyone who doesn’t want to go to court over a civil (non-criminal) matter is free to choose ADR.
-When a lawsuit is pending, in some cases courts encourage or require the litigants to use ADR to help settle disputes more amicably and reduce the court system’s heavy caseload.
+If both parties involved in a civil (non-criminal) dispute willingly sign a contract to do so, they are free to choose ADR to resolve the matter.
+When a lawsuit is pending, in some cases, courts encourage or require the litigants to use ADR to help settle disputes more amicably and reduce the court system’s heavy caseload.

 ADR processes are commonly used in a wide variety of civil disputes between individuals and/or organizations.
-These disputes may involve such topics as:
+Examples of these types of disputes include the following scenarios:

 Some countries also use alternative dispute resolution in certain criminal matters, such as juvenile crime.